-- SPEC: the specification file for the driver RPM. - DATA_SPEC: the specification file for the userspace components RPM. - VENDOR_CODE: a single word (no spaces, no special characters) that will act as a namespace for the driver, which is recognisable as corresponding to the vendor name. - VENDOR_NAME: a free text string corresponding to the full vendor name. - LABEL: by default, taken from the "Name:" field of the driver RPM specification file, but can be edited if so desired. - TEXT: a free text field describing the function of the driver.
-This is displayed on installation.
-Note that this is limited to 32 characters in length, as it will be used by the mkisofs command to produce the supplemental pack ISO. - PACK_VERSION: the version number of the pack (this defaults to the build of the DDK being used, but should be changed by pack authors). - PACK_BUILD: the build number of the pack (this defaults to the build of the DDK being used, but should be changed by pack authors). - RPM_VERSION: the version number to be used for the kernel modules RPM.
-Citrix advises authors to set this to the version of the driver source being used.

-- RPM_RELEASE: the release number of this version of the RPM.
+- SPEC: the specification file for the driver RPM. - DATA_SPEC: the specification file for the userspace components RPM. - LABEL: by default, taken from the "Name:" field of the driver RPM specification file, but can be edited if so desired. - TEXT: a free text field describing the function of the driver.
+This is displayed on installation. - UUID: a universal unique identifier generated by the UUIDgen command.
+Every pack must have a different UUID and a given pack should have the same UUID each time it is built. - PACK_VERSION: the version number of the pack (this defaults to the build of the DDK being used, but should be changed by pack authors). - PACK_BUILD: the build number of the pack (this defaults to the build of the DDK being used, but should be changed by pack authors). - RPM_VERSION: the version number to be used for the kernel modules RPM.
+Citrix advises authors to set this to the version of the driver source being used. - RPM_RELEASE: the release number of this version of the RPM.
 For example, the same version of driver might be re-released in a supplemental pack, and hence need a new release number. - DATA_RPM_VERSION: the version number to be used for the userspace RPM. - DATA_RPM_RELEASE: the release number to be used for the userspace RPM.